cw417/speedtest-scheduler/README.md

 ## About

-Uses `speedtest-cli` to test upload/download speed at set intervals.
+- Uses the `speedtest-cli` application to test upload and download speed
-Records the data in a csv file.
+  - `speedtest-cli` is a command line version of [speedtest.net](https://www.speedtest.net/apps/cli)
+- The interval between speedtests is set by the user
+- Data is written to `stats.csv`

 A good way to see if your ISP is throttling your connection.